-The Corporation has changed its financial year-end from November 30th to December 31st.
-With this fiscal year-end change, the Corporation will report a one-time, transitional thirteen month financial year ending December 31, 2014, and these will be compared to the financial statements for the twelve months ended November 30, 2013.
-This change in the financial year-end from November 30th to December 31st is being made by the Corporation to better align Athabasca's financial reporting calendar with its industry peers.
+In 2014, the Corporation changed its financial year-end from November 30th to December 31st.
+With this fiscal year-end change, the Corporation reported a one-time, transitional thirteen month financial year ending December 31, 2014.

-These financial statements of the Corporation for the thirteen months ended December 31, 2014 (and comparative results for the twelve months ended November 30, 2013) are presented in Canadian dollars and have been prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB").
+These financial statements of the Corporation for the twelve months ended December 31, 2015 (and comparative results for the thirteen months ended December 31, 2014) have been prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB").

 The accounting policies set out below have been applied to all periods presented in these financial statements.
+The financial statements are presented in Canadian dollars which is the functional currency of the Corporation.

-These financial statements were authorized for issue by the Board of Directors on March 25, 2015.
+These financial statements were authorized for issue by the Board of Directors on April 20, 2016.

-Note 3 - Significant management judgments, estimates and accounting changes
+Note 3 - Significant management judgements, estimates and changes in accounting policies